3.9

 Angelenos deserve better.

-The Fair Rep LA coalition aims to educate the public while advocating for local good government reforms, including the establishment of an Independent Redistricting Commission coupled with City Council expansion.
+The Fair Rep LA coalition aims to educate the public while advocating for local good government reforms, including City Council expansion.
 Our goal at Fair Rep LA is to empower Angelenos to knowledgeably participate in public hearings and discussions with their neighbors about their representational needs and concerns — reclaiming power for the people.

 CITY CHARTER REFORM